cgxeiji/scholar/README.md

 ## Interactive Mode

-By default, Scholar will launch a selection screen when `edit`, `open`, or `remove` commands have a query with more than one entry.
+By default, Scholar will launch a selection screen when `edit`, `open`, `fetch`, or `remove` commands have a query with more than one entry.

 If you want to use Scholar inside a script, you can disable interactive mode by passing the flag `-i`, or setting `interactive: false` in the configuration